Fishing With Sam

 previous-image

-Two largemouth bass caught while fishing in Waterbury
+Two largemouth bass caught while fishing in CT

 Largemouth Bass caught while fishing in CT

-Two largemouth bass caught while fishing in Waterbury
+Two smallmouth bass caught while fishing in Waterbury

-Two largemouth bass caught while fishing in Waterbury
+Two largemouth bass caught while fishing in CT

 Largemouth Bass caught while fishing in CT

-Two largemouth bass caught while fishing in Waterbury
+Two smallmouth bass caught while fishing in Waterbury

 next-image